ekarademir/birthday-wrangler/README.md

 # Update 1
 * Implemented **machine learning** to guess the nationality but first looks at the nationality table.

+# Update 2
+* Removed **machine learning** part because it is useless.
+* Failed cases reduced almost 50%
+* Correctly handles most of the nationalities.

 # Issues
 * For now, there is a very crude extraction method for names, nationalities and occupations.
 Each line should be in a certain format or it will be ignored.